PCCN Quiz -9

 Professional accountability requires prompt reporting of errors to protect patient safety and ensure timely intervention.

-DK.
+DN.
 A patient with an inferior wall MI develops bradycardia, hypotension, and dizziness.
 ECG shows complete heart block.
 What is the nurse’s priority intervention?

 Unstable AV block in inferior MI often requires pacing when atropine is ineffective.